jsmvalente/ldRouting/README.md

 ![Protocol Example GIF](protocol.gif)

 When Alice wants to find a path to Bob she sends a routing probe through the network.
-With the help of the routing tables kept locally by the nodes the probe collects the correct path and its associated data, being returned to its sender when it reaches its destiny.
+With the help of the routing tables kept locally by the nodes the probe collects the correct path and its associated data.
+When the probe reaches the destination (Bob), it returns to the sender with the routing information.

 ## Installation

 The following instalation instructions are for running ldRouting using bitcoin's testnet.

 In order to build ldRouting you'll need to download [Go](https://golang.org/dl/).
-The minimum version of Go supported is Go 1.14.
-We recommend that users use the latest version of Go, which at the time of writing is [`1.14`](https://blog.golang.org/go1.14).
+The minimum supported version is Go 1.14.
+We recommend using the latest version of Go, which at the time of writing is [`1.14`](https://blog.golang.org/go1.14).
 To build ldRouting run the following commands:

 ```